Facebook X Instagram Youtube Pinterest TikTok

 Image Source: Uploaded by w:en:Rutke421 to Wikipedia

-Renovators of the house, planning to transform it into a commercial property, were called to a halt upon the discovery of its graffiti back in 19933.
-Unfortunately, about half of the Graffiti House’s historical significance had already been peeled off or severely damaged.
-Expert architectural conservator Christopher Mills4 was thus brought in to rescue what remained.
-The Brandy Station Foundation, a non-profit organization, purchased the property in 2002 and has made it its mission to preserve these important pieces of American history.5Wikipedia
+Renovators of the house, planning to transform it into a commercial property, put a stop on their plans upon the discovery of its graffiti back in 1993.
+Unfortunately, about half of the Graffiti House’s historical significance had been peeled off or severely damaged.

-Besides autographs, the house’s walls are marked with plenty of crude drawings and doodles as well.
-Of the only two identified, The Maryland Scroll is the most famous.
-It is a sketch of an unfurling piece of parchment, which lists the names of men who would later fight at the Battle of Kelly’s Ford, another significant Civil War skirmish that occurred in Virginia’s Culpeper County.
-Though the scroll had been previously peeled from the plaster to be added to a collector’s private set of Civil War artifacts, the Brandy Station Foundation returned it to its rightful home in January 2004.6 Today, visitors can see it in a glass display featured in the house’s south room.
+Though the scroll had been previously peeled from the plaster to be added to a collector’s private set of Civil War artifacts, the Brandy Station Foundation returned it to its rightful home in January 2004.
+Today, visitors can see it in a glass display featured in the house’s south room.

 One room, known as the Marshall Room, is named after one of its most significant signers: Lieutenant James Marshall, a Confederate officer who was killed during the famous Battle of Gettysburg.
 The room also features simple sketch of a downcast looking Confederate soldier.